 |

-SMD 88
+SM 88

 I am indebted to Mick Overton for this photo of another astonishing survivor, which Mick owned with two others in years